bgirardeau/stanfordreq/README.md

 # stanfordreq
-A parser for Stanford course descriptions that extracts course requirements
+This module is a parser for Stanford course descriptions that extracts course requirements.

+## Installation

+    $ python setup.py install

+## Usage
+  Usage information can be printed with:

+    $ python -m stanfordreq -h

+  More information is available in the module docstrings.